christianvoigt/argdown/docs/syntax/README.md

 #### Argument references

-Like [statement titles](#statement-references) you can also use argument titles to refer to an argument without assigning a new description to it:
+Like [statement titles](#statement-references), you can also use argument titles to refer to an argument without assigning a new description to it:

 ```argdown-cheatsheet
 ===